grahampugh/jamf-upload/README.md

 The HTTP responses from this API are unpredictable.
 You may see a `504` response, which indicates a Gateway Timeout error, but the package may well be delivered anyway.
 This is true whether uploading a new package or overwriting an existing one.

 As the HTTP response cannot be guaranteed, and package metadata such as category, manifest etc., must be supplied by a different API call after the package object has been uploaded, it can be unpredictable as to whether the package will be successfully uploaded.
-For this reason, please consider the `--category` option as experimental.
+For this reason, please consider the `--category` option as experimental when uploading to Jamf Cloud.

+The script also provides the `--direct` option, which uses a method resembling the way the GUI performs uploads.
+In our tests, this is more reliable at completing the package upload and providing the package ID as a response, which means the `--category` option should work more of the time.

-# AutoPkg users
+## AutoPkg users

 Users of AutoPkg can use the `JamfCloudPackageUploader` processor to upload packages.
 It shares the functionality of this script, though will only upload one package per process.
 This can be run as a post-processor, e.g.: